YasuhiroABE/crawler4j-japanese-contents/README.md

 ## TARGET_URL

-It is the landing page URL to start the crawling.
+The landing page URL where crawling starts.

 ## VISIT_URL_PATTERN

-It is the Java Regex text and uses for the detection of next crawling pages.

-It will assess URLs obtained from web pages that have been crawled.
+A Java regex used to identify which URLs should be followed for further crawling.

-If the Matcher::find method returns true through the assessment process, then the URL is crawled as the next page.
+The crawler assesses URLs obtained from crawled pages, and if Matcher::find returns true, the URL is added to the crawling queue.

 ## CRAWLER4J_STORAGE_DIR

-This directory will be used for the internal database storage to store the temporary status.
+The directory used for the internal database to store temporary crawl states.

 For typical use cases, the path doesn't need to be changed.

 ## OK_FILTER

-This parameter will be used as well as the VISIT_URL_PATTERN to assess each obtained URL.
+This regex works alongside ``VISIT_URL_PATTERN`` to filter URLs.

-The purpose of this parameter is to reduce the unnecessary access, such as .css and .js files.
+Its purpose is to reduce unnecessary requests (e.g., skipping .css and .js files).

-If you would like to collect the PDF file, you can change this parameter as follows.
+If you want to include PDF files, modify it like this:

 ```
 OK_FILTER=.*(\\.(text|txt|html|htm|yaml|yml|csv|json|pdf)|/)$